-- 9. There is no evidence that a complete application package for Petitioner's certification was prepared in 1985.
-Respondent did not receive a complete application for certification on Petitioner's behalf until August 11, 1988. - 10.
-On August 11, 1988, Metro Dade Corrections, as the employing agency, submitted to Respondent a complete application package for certification of Petitioner as a correctional officer.
-This was the first application for certification submitted on Petitioner's behalf. - 11.
-By letter dated November 1, 1988, Respondent notified Petitioner that his application for certification was denied because Petitioner did not possess the requisite good moral character for certification as a correctional officer.
+9. There is no evidence that a complete application package for Petitioner's certification was prepared before August 11, 1988.
+Respondent did not receive a complete application for certification on Petitioner's behalf until August 11, 1988, when Metro Dade Corrections, as the employing agency, submitted to Respondent a complete application package for certification of Petitioner as a correctional officer.
+This was the first application for certification submitted on Petitioner's behalf.

+10. By letter dated November 1, 1988, Respondent notified Petitioner that his application for certification was denied because Petitioner did not possess the requisite good moral character for certification as a correctional officer.
 Respondent gave the following as its reasons for concluding that Petitioner lacked good moral character:

-You have unlawfully and knowingly possessed and introduced into your body cocaine, cannabis and methaqualone.
+You have unlawfully and knowingly possessed an introduced into your body cocaine, cannabis, tetrahydrocannabinol, and lysergio acid diethylamide..

-- 12. Petitioner used one-half of one Quaalude and three lines of cocaine when he was 16 or 17 years of age and still in high school.
-Petitioner used marijuana no more than 26 times, the last date of use being in July of 1983, at which time Petitioner was 20 years of age.
-Petitioner freely admitted this prior drug usage during his pre-employment processing and made no attempt to conceal the truth.
-Petitioner has used no controlled substance since July of 1983. - 13.
-At the time of the hearing, Petitioner was 25 years of age and had worked as a Correctional Officer for $1\ 1/2$ years.
-His job performance evaluations have been satisfactory and above. - 14.
-Petitioner's reputation is that he is a dependable, reliable, and trustworthy individual who possesses high moral character.
-Petitioner's superiors value him highly as an employee. - 14.
+- 11. Petitioner, born December 10, 1955, grew up in the economically deprived areas of Miami, Florida, known as Overtown and Liberty City.
+He began using marijuana when he dropped out of school at age 15.
+He last used marijuana at least three years- before he took the polygraph examination on February 11, 1985.
+The use of cocaine, THC, and LSD occurred when Petitioner was 15 to 17 years old with the last such usage occurring in 1974.
+In 1973 Petitioner received a very stern lecture from his mother that turned his life around.
+Shortly thereafter, Petitioner joined the U.S. Marine Corps where he rose to the rank of E3 Lance Corporal.
+Following his honorable discharge from the Marine Corps, Petitioner renewed his formal education.
+Petitioner completed the two years of work necessary to achieve his high school diploma and then went on to graduate from college. - 12.
+Petitioner freely admitted his prior drug usage during his preemployment processing and made no attempt to conceal the truth.
+Petitioner has used no controlled substance since 1981. - 13.
+At the time of the hearing, Petitioner was 33 years of age and had worked as a correctional officer since March 1, 1985.
+Petitioner's job performance evaluations as a correctional officer have been above satisfactory.
+Petitioner has received several commendations for his service. - 14.
+Petitioner's reputation is that he is a dependable, reliable, and trustworthy individual who possesses high moral character. - 15.
 Following the denial of his request for certification as a correctional officer on November 1, 1988, Petitioner timely requested a formal hearing by the election of rights form he filed with Respondent.